-- 3 Tbsp granulated sugar or equivalent sweetener of choice
+- 3 tablespoon granulated sugar or equivalent sweetener of choice

-- 1 Tbsp white balsamic or rice wine vinegar
+- 1 tablespoon white balsamic or rice wine vinegar

-- 1 tsp salt or garlic salt (omit garlic powder if using garlic salt)
+- 1 teaspoon salt or garlic salt omit garlic powder if using garlic salt

 - In a large mixing bowl toss together the carrots, raisins, pineapple chunks and onion.
 Set aside.